--
+- Obtained

-Obtained insurance for the drivers paying $1,000.00 for
+insurance for the drivers paying $1,000.00 for medical

-$1,000.00 life insurance.
-Prior to that, collections were
+bills or $1,000.00 life insurance.
+Prior to that,

-or who died.
+help those injured or who died.

--
+- Implemented

-Implemented awarding trophies for the Point Standing
+awarding trophies for the Point Standing Champion, later

-- Divided
+- Divided the

-top six, helping teams on a small budget race more
+six, helping teams on a small budget race more

 often.

-- Formed
+- Formed the

-the "Tri-State Agreement" between Illinois, Iowa and
+"Tri-State Agreement" between Illinois, Iowa and

 Wisconsin to increase the number of cars at each race.